ChrisWhealy/DistributedSystemNotes/Lecture 15.md

     ![Paxos Milestone 1](./img/L15%20Paxos%20Milestone%201.png)

-    The acceptors have now committed to responding to the agreed proposal number `n`; and by implication, they have also committed to ignoring any request with a proposal number lower than `n`.
+    A majority of acceptors have all promised to respond to the agreed proposal number `n`; and by implication, they have also promised to ignore any request with a proposal number lower than `n`.

 1. When a majority of acceptors all issue `accepted(n,val)` messages for proposal number `n` and some value `val`.

     ![Paxos Milestone 2](./img/L15%20Paxos%20Milestone%202.png)